droidconKE/droidconKE2022ReactNative/CONTRIBUTING.md

 1. Fork this repository to your own repositiry.

-2. Clone the forked repositiry to your local machine.
+2. Clone the forked repository to your local machine.

 3. Run it locally with our [guide](#how-to-run-locally)

-4. Create your feature branch: `git checkout -b my-new-feature`
+4. Create your feature branch: `git checkout -b feature-my-new-feature`

-5. make changes to the project.
+5. Make changes to the project.

 6. Commit your changes: `git commit -m 'Add some feature'`

-7. Push to the branch: `git push origin my-new-feature`
+7. Push to the branch: `git push origin feature-my-new-feature`

 8. Submit a pull request :D